 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-If you’re new to the beautiful world of rockhounding, you may wonder what you should hunt for next!
+If you’re new to rockhounding, you may wonder what you should hunt for next!
 You can find rocks in places you haven’t even thought about, even in your backyard!
-So what are some cool rocks, and where can you find them?
+So, what are some cool rocks, and where can you find them?

-If you want to know which awesome rocks for collecting are found within your area, some tips on how to find them, or what rocks are cool to collect, then get ready!
-We have prepared everything you need to know before starting your rockhounding adventure down below!
+If you want to know which awesome rocks for collecting are found within your area, some tips on how to find them, or what rocks are cool to collect, get ready!
+Below, we have prepared everything you need to know before starting your rockhounding adventure!

 What are Cool Rocks?